Burnout is a Systemic Workplace Issue: Four Things Employers Should Do

 Therefore, managers should be equipped with skills to detect and manage burnout amongst themselves and their teams.
 These skills include setting reasonable expectations, promoting psychological safety, and facilitating collaboration.

-2) Revamp organizational culture
+2) Revamp organisational culture

 When we expect people to work overtime or put work ahead of family, we’re leading people on the highway to burnout.
 Similarly, a command-and-control or micromanaging culture risks people feeling disrespected and underappreciated.

-Organizational culture dictates how employees treat each other and perform.
+Organisational culture dictates how employees treat each other and perform.
 Therefore, when we enforce a culture that champions reasonable hours, flexible workstyles, respectful communication, and inclusivity, employees are more likely to thrive sustainably.

 3) Illuminate specific stressors